micmejia/bible-dump/NKJV/Ezekiel/Ezek 46.md

 The burnt offering that the prince offers to the Lord on the Sabbath day _shall be_ six lambs without blemish, and a ram without blemish;

 ###### 5
-and the grain offering _shall be one_ ephah for a ram, and the grain offering for the lambs, [^a]as much as he wants to give, as well as a hin of oil with every ephah.
+and the grain offering _shall be one_ ephah for a ram, and the grain offering for the lambs, as much as he wants to give, as well as a hin of oil with every ephah.

 ###### 6
 On the day of the New Moon _it shall be_ a young bull without blemish, six lambs, and a ram; they shall be without blemish.

 ###### 7
-He shall prepare a grain offering of an ephah for a bull, an ephah for a ram, [^b]as much as he wants to give for the lambs, and a hin of oil with every ephah.
+He shall prepare a grain offering of an ephah for a bull, an ephah for a ram, as much as he wants to give for the lambs, and a hin of oil with every ephah.

 ###### 8
 When the prince enters, he shall go in by way of the vestibule of the gateway, and go out the same way.